 The second category of application components is that of Conditionally Required Documents.

-Some applications must include one, two, or all three of these, and it's your job to figure out which are required for yours.
+Some applications must include 1, 2, or all three of these.
+It's your job to figure out which are required for yours.

-- If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the IRS. - If you are using a federally negotiated indirect cost in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Product Form. - If you are requesting support for conservation treatment, then you must include detailed condition reports and/or formal conservation treatment proposals.
+If you are applying as a non-profit, you must include your proof of non-profit status issued by the IRS.

+If you are using a federally negotiated indirect cost in your budget, then you must include a copy of your final rate agreement.

+If you will create digital products during the course of your project, then you must complete and submit a Digital Product Form.

+If you are requesting support for conservation treatment, then you must include detailed condition reports and/or formal conservation treatment proposals.

-Just like the required documents, omission of even one might result in the exclusion of your application from further consideration.
+Just like the required documents, omission of even one might result in the exclusion of your application for further consideration.

-Please note that the term "digital product" includes (1) digitized and born-digital content, resources, or assets; (2) software; and (3) research data.
+Please note that the term "digital product" includes 1, digitized and born-digital content, resources, or assets; 2, software; and 3, research data.

 Please see the form itself for more specific examples.
 If you are creating any of these types of materials, you must include the form with your application.